bio-boris/NewKbaseDevelopers/recipes/FileUtilsRecipes.md

 # Need to work with a type of file?
 There's a built in utility for that.
-* Remember that utils run in seperate containers that have a link to scratch, so keep your files in scratch and them upload them from there.
+* Remember that utils run in seperate containers that have a link to scratch, so keep your files in scratch and  upload them from there.

 ## Where are they?
 * Search for "Util" at https://ci.kbase.us/#catalog/modules